Can indices be traded on weekends?

 How to trade NASDAQ with FBS?

 You can trade contracts for difference (CFDs) on the NASDAQ.
 CFDs reflect the NASDAQ movement.
 It allows you to trade in both directions.
-In other words, you can gain as from the price going down as well as from it going down.
+In other words, you can gain as from the price going up as well as from it going down.
 Check contract specifications.

 Also, you can use leverage.
 This means that with only a small amount of money you can control much bigger financial positions.
 Always remember that leverage gives you an opportunity to multiply your account.
-On the downside, you may lose a considerable part of it if the market if the market goes against your trades.
+On the downside, you may lose a considerable part of it if the market goes against your trades.

 What drives the NASDAQ price?